Agile-Flimflam/happy-harvests/README.md

 - Verify migrations complete successfully
 - Provide clear success/failure output

+**Note:** `supabase db reset` applies **all migrations found in your local** `supabase/migrations/` **directory as it exists in your working tree**.
+This includes any new or modified migration files that are not yet committed to git.
+If you only want to validate committed migrations, ensure your working directory is clean (or stash/untracked changes) before running `pnpm db:validate`.

 ### Manual Testing Steps

 1. **Start local Supabase** (if not already running):